ryandao/fake-your-travels/README.md

 FakeYourTravels
 ==================

-A web app that allows you to place your photo into any background scenary from Shutterstock.
+A web app that allows you to place your photo into any background scenary.

 ## Don't look at the code or your eyes will burn!!!